Causes of Tooth Sensitivity: 5 Common Reasons & What To Do About Them

 - Seek additional help from specialists for individualized care

-This blog shares the “most common” types of sensitivity, causes, and treatment; however, be sure you talk with your dental office.
+This blog shares the “most common” types of sensitivity, causes, and treatment; however, be sure you talk with our dental team.
 Without knowing the exact cause for the discomfort you will not be able to treat the symptoms or condition correctly!